Luck Ra: 2017–2021: Career beginnings

 Luck Ra began his career in 2017 on YouTube, uploading covers.
 On 23 May 2018, he released his first charting single, "No Quiero Más".
 The song was later remixed with Seven Kayne, another artist in the trap genre.
 In September 2018, Luck Ra signed a record deal with the label Panter Music and released the singles "Sola" and "La Clave".

 In 2019, Luck Ra parted ways with his record label and began releasing music independently.
-Shorty after, he was featured on the remix of Rusherking's 2018 single "Ya No Me Extreñas".
+Shortly after, he was featured on the remix of Rusherking's 2018 single "Ya No Me Extreñas".
 In February 2020, he released "Fuego", which was a collaboration with Rusherking.
 On 22 December 2020, Luck Ra released "Odio Amarte" which featured Lautaro López.

 On 6 September 2021, Luck Ra released the single "El Campeón" which was the official song of the 2021 Copa América.
 Upon his song being chosen, Luck Ra stated that he was "…very happy to be the chosen one to make the theme of the champion.
 It refers to the cup and everything we go through to get there."

 On 6 January 2022, Luck Ra released his first EP, Casaparlante en Argentina: Luck Ra, which features three singles: "Cuánto Vale", "Na Na Na", and "Te Mentiría" (which was released in 2021).